 Information For International Buyers

 I welcome international sales.
-In fact, a great portion of the phones I ship go "overseas".
+In fact, a great portion of the phones I ship leave the USA.
 The Ericofon is probably the most internationally used telephone.

 Shipping Costs And Methods

 To give you an example of shipping costs.
-To ship an Ericofon to most of Europe, it costs around US$17, to most of the Austral-Asia area US$18.
+Shipping an Ericofon outside of the USA is US$24.95.
 When you get into heavier phones, you will be looking at more money for shipping.
 Most old American phones have a shipping weight of 6 to 9 pounds.
 You can go to www.usps.com to see what the approximate cost will be.

 Shipping to Europe generally takes about 6 to 8 days, depending on the season.
 Shipping to the Austral-Asian areas is about 9 to 11 days.